dafny-lang/dafny/docs/HowToFAQ/Errors-CommandLine.md

 ```

 The `verificationLogger` option has these alternatives: trx, csv, text.
-The option name in the new cli is `--log-format`.
+The option name in the new CLI is `--log-format`.

 ## **dafny: Error: Invalid argument _argument_ to option testContracts_help_** {#cli_test_contracts}